BoyuanL/MSCA-msvit/README.md

+# Enhanced Kinship Verification via Context-Aware Multi-Scale Transformer

+**This is the official implementation of the paper**: Enhanced Kinship Verification via Context-Aware Multi-Scale Transformer.
+Submitted to *The Visual Computer*.

 ## Installation

 Our code has been tested in Python 3.7 and PyTorch 1.13.1+cu117 environments.
 Please set up your environment according to the official instructions.
 See other required packages in `requirements.txt`.